google/blockly-keyboard-experimentation/README.md

 ## Contributing

-To learn more about contributing to this project, see the contributing page.
+To learn more about contributing to this project, see the [contributing page](https://github.com/google/blockly-keyboard-experimentation/blob/main/CONTRIBUTING.md).

-TODO: Add a link once this repo is actually moved to its final location.